noxthot/ss22_julia_workshop/pages/hpc/index.md

 \show{./code/simd.jl}
 As we can see, we are slower, exactly how much slower depends on the architecture of your CPU but it is usually between 2 to 16 times.

-In order to enable simd in a program (if it is not done by library calls anyway) you can use the `@simd` macro, this works if you loop over the indices or the elements, Julia is quite flexible there.
+In order to enable SIMD in a program (if it is not done by library calls anyway) you can use the `@simd` macro, this works if you loop over the indices or the elements, Julia is quite flexible there.
 ```julia:./code/simd_2.jl
 function mysimdsum(a)
     result = zero(eltype(a))